NaimAyat/UCLA_CS131/Lab5.md

   * Things that look like functions are "predicates".
   * Save as `people.pl`
   * Type: `?- person(alice).` Returns `yes`
-  * Lowercase letters describe predicates and atoms
-  * Variables must start with an uppercase
 * Ex 2:
   ```
   father(orville, abe).